OS2mo/os2mo/README.md

 the following filters are available:

-* `splitfirst`: Splits a string at the first space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (surname will then be empty).
+* `splitfirst`: Splits a string at the first space, returning two elements This is convenient for splitting a name into a given name and a surname and works for names with no spaces (surname will then be empty).
 Takes a single separator argument which defaults to a whitespace.
 For example, you can write:
   `"streetAddress": "{{mo_org_unit_address.value|splitlast(',')|first|trim}}"`
-* `splitlast`: Splits a string at the last space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (givenname will then be empty).
+* `splitlast`: Splits a string at the last space, returning two elements This is convenient for splitting a name into a given name and a surname and works for names with no spaces (given name will then be empty).
 Takes a single separator argument which defaults to a whitespace.
 * `mo_datestring`: Accepts a datetime object and formats it as a string.
 * `strip_non_digits`: Removes all but digits from a string.